NathanRodet/axum-webapp/README.md

 # axum-webapp
-In depth learning of Axum and Rust
+In depth learning of Axum and Rust to create reliable application

 ## postgresql db